Universal Pre-K (UPK) In Larimer County

 - 30 hours of preschool programming per week

-- All Colorado children in their year before kindergarten with one qualifying factor (must be 4-years-old by 10/1)
+- All Colorado children in their year before kindergarten with the factor of income and one additional qualifying factor are eligible for an additional 15 hours stacked on top of the half-day programming, pending eligibility confirmation and available funding. (must be 4-years-old by 10/1)

 - $10,511.26 (based on a 9 month school year)